swharden/patch/content/gear/operation/index.md

 - Averave Every: 1
 - hit _live scan_ and you should see stuff!
 Focus up and down with the stage controller.
 Adjust PMT as needed to change brightness.

-# Z-Series Stack Imaging

-- TODO: document this

-# T-Series Field Imaging

-- TODO: work with Sarthak to determine best settings for astrocyte imaging

-# Linescan Imaging

-- I don't see us doing this for a while.
-Document it when you do it

 # Done scanning / changing tissue

 - ensure laser is off (scanning) and that soft and hard shutter are closed